 - Navigate to the Lists page.

-- Click the list you want to export.
+- Click the name of the list you want to work with.

 Export List to export active subscribers.

 Export as CSV.

 Unsubscribed.
 Repeat steps 3 and 4 to export those addresses.

 - To export cleaned addresses, click the Subscribed drop-down menu and choose Cleaned.
 Repeat steps 3 and 4 to export those addresses.

 Repeat these steps for each of the lists you're working with, so you have a CSV file of each list's subscribed, unsubscribed, and cleaned addresses.
 If you're using an existing list as your master list, be sure to also export that list for backup.